 Main Subheading: Grasping the Concept of a Half-Cylinder

 A half-cylinder, as the name suggests, is precisely half of a standard cylinder.
-Imagine taking a regular cylinder and slicing it perfectly in half lengthwise.
+So imagine taking a regular cylinder and slicing it perfectly in half lengthwise.
 What you're left with is a half-cylinder.
 This shape inherits properties from its cylindrical parent but with a key modification: it possesses a flat, rectangular face in addition to the curved surface.
 This flat face is what distinguishes it from a full cylinder and influences how we calculate its volume.

 Comprehensive Overview: The Formula and its Foundations